mcrav/xdl/README.md

+# Note

+This forked repository is for presentation purposes only.
+The actively maintained repository can be found [here](https://gitlab.com/croningroup/chemputer/xdl).

 # XDL

 XDL is a chemical description language for representing chemical procedures in a machine and human-readable way.
 This package provides an abstract framework for linking this representation to execution on automated synthesis platforms.